bandademan/MelonLoader-LiveSplitClient/README.md

 # MelonLoader-LiveSplitClient
- MelonLoader-LiveSplitClient is a LiveSplit Client API used alongside MelonLoader to allow modders to develop autospliters using the LiveSplit Server component.
+ MelonLoader-LiveSplitClient is a LiveSplit Client class used alongside MelonLoader to allow modders to develop autospliters using the LiveSplit Server component.

 ## Setup
 For LiveSplit Server setup follow the LiveSplit Server README - https://github.com/LiveSplit/LiveSplit.Server